BtheGit/redux-redux/README.md

 }
 ```

-At this point we won't be adding any more functionality.
+At this point we won't be adding any more functionality to our store.
 We'll cleanup a little bit, put all the pieces together and see what we've made in all it's glory.

 ## Section 4: Cleanup and error handling

 ### Chapter 22: Error, error does not compute.

 Up to now, we've been using console.log to notify when an error occurs.
 That can be helpful for a programmer doing some debugging but what happens if our external program wants to know when something goes wrong?
 Nothing.
-The program that is calling functions on the store has no way to know when an error occurs or react to them.
+The program that is calling functions on the store has no way to know when an error occurs.
 We need to find a better way to handle errors.
 That's where the 'throw' statement comes in.

 Throwing is pretty straightforward, but there are still a few particulars we should review.

-First of all, we can actually throw anything we want, it doesn't have to be an Error object.
+> Note: we can actually throw anything we want, it doesn't have to be an Error object.
 However, we will stick to Errors for this guide.

-For one, it makes it more predictable for external programs that are trying to handle Errors to know what to expect.
-We also need to create Error instances with the 'new' keyword.
-A basic example looks like this:
+A basic example of throwing an Error message looks like this:

 ```javascript
 throw new Error('I am an error message')